adobe/styleguide/opensource/doc-style.md

 ## Specific Conventions

-Below are some specific recommendations (and a few deviations) from AP style that we use in our docs.
+Below are some specific recommendations (and a few deviations) from AP style that we use in our documentation.

 ### Contractions